-Safety Support Potential Designates Safety Represer ntative Reports to Emergency Ope Emergency Operations Manager ICP Counterpart Safety Officer Forms / Tools 201 Incident Bri iefing Form, 214 Activity Log, 214a Individual Activity Lo g - 215 Operationa l Planning Worksheet Role Responsibilities The Safety Support Lead for the ongoing assessme Develop and maintain the CEOC Safety Plan communication of hazardous conditions.
+Safety Support Potential Designates Safety Represer ntative Reports to Emergency Ope Emergency Operations Manager ICP Counterpart Safety Officer Safety Officer Forms / Tools 201 Incident Bri iefing Form, 214 Activity Log, 214a Individual Activity Lo g - 215 Operationa l Planning Worksheet Role Responsibilities The Safety Support Lead for the ongoing assessme Develop and maintain the CEOC Safety Plan communication of hazardous conditions.
 The Safety Support Lead monitors operations and advises the Emergency Operations Manager on matters relating to the health and safety of personnel dealing with the response, including the Corporate Incident Support Team.
-As such, they interact regularly with both the Emergency Operations Manager and Operations Support Lead.
-If necessary, the CEOC Safety Support Lead will work closely with the ICP Safety Officer to advise, and if necessary, develop mitigation strategies to permit the conduct of tasks that fall outside the normal Pembina safety procedures.
-Monitor, assess, and advise on the presence of hazardous conditions throughout the incident.
-Monitor hazardous weather conditions that may impact personnel Support the Safety Officer at the ICP in the maintenance of safe-work practices at the incident site.
-Cooperate with the Operations Support Lead in the development of strategies and tactics that meet Pembina safety procedures.
+As such, they interact regularly with both Monitor, assess, and advise on the presence of hazardous conditions throughout the incident.
+Monitor hazardous weather conditions that may impact personnel Support the Safety Officer at the ICP in the maintenance of safe-work practices at the incident site. the Emergency Operation Operations Support Lead If necessary, the CEOC Sa l. - Cooperate with the Operations Support Lead in the development of strategies and tactics that meet Pembina safety procedures.
+Lead will work closely with the ICP Safety Officer to advise, and if necessary, develop mitigation strategies to permit the conduct of tasks that fall outside the normal Pembina safety procedures.
 Ensure proper risk management practices are applied throughout the incident Recommend interventions as necessary to support the physical and mental wellbeing of staff.
 Disital varian e Guide for further details.